rutgerfarry/resume/resume.md

 ## Extracurricular Activities and Awards
 **People's Choice Award – OSU Undergraduate Engineering Expo** \
 *2017* \
-Presented my senior project for the 2016-2017 school year, winning People's Choice at the 2017 Oregon State undergraduate engineering expo.
+Presented senior project for the 2016-2017 school year, winning People's Choice at the 2017 Oregon State undergraduate engineering expo.

 **Cycling Club** \
 *Race Director : September 2016 - Current* \
 Organized multi-day bike race with over 200 competitors and 12 competing universities.
-Worked with city, county, police and university to close roads, recruit volunteers, provide race infrastructure and more.
+Worked with city, county, police, and university to close roads, recruit volunteers, provide race infrastructure and more.
 As a cycling club member, traveled over 4,500 miles in a span of six weekends to participate in races while working as a student developer and maintaining grades.